 Your breeder and vet can give you advice on these and any other issues your Huskydoodle may suffer with.
-If you own or are planning to own one of these beautiful dogs then regular vet checkups, a healthy lifestyle with plenty of exercise should keep many health issues at bay and your Poosky should have an average lifespan of 10 to 14 years.
+If you own or are planning to own one of these beautiful dogs then regular vet checkups, a healthy lifestyle, and plenty of exercise should keep many health issues at bay and your Poosky should have an average lifespan of 10 to 14 years.

 A Huskydoodle is a fairly easy dog to take care of as long as you have the time!
-They need a least an hours walking daily to make sure they get enough exercise and will also need you to be around a lot to give them both mental stimulation and companionship.
-These are a companion dog and won’t thrive if left alone for too long.
+They need a least an hour-long walk daily to make sure they get enough exercise.
+Your dog will also need you to be around a lot to give them both mental stimulation and companionship.
+These are companion dogs and won’t thrive if left alone for too long.

-When it comes to general maintenance and coat care this dog is bred from two dog breeds that require a lot of grooming!
-Luckily the mix of the long, fluffy Siberian Husky coat and short wirey Poodle fur has toned down the need for grooming a little bit.
+When it comes to general maintenance and coat care, bear in mind that this dog is bred from two dog breeds that require a lot of grooming!
+Luckily, the mix of the long, fluffy Siberian Husky coat and short wiry Poodle hair has toned down the need for grooming a little bit.
 However, you will regularly need to brush a Poosky and give them haircuts.

 You shouldn’t need to shave your dog’s hair like you would a Poodle or give it regular trims like a Husky, but their longer coats and wavy hair can get matted easily so regular brushing is a must to avoid shaving your dog.
-As with anything that is a cross-breed, it can be a hit and miss about what traits your dog ends up with and if your dog’s coat is more like a Husky you will have to groom them less, but they will shed fur.
-If our dog is more like a Poodle then you will need to give their coat a little more grooming and care, but they will shed less.
+As with anything that is a cross-breed, the traits your dog inherits will be hit or miss.
+If your dog’s coat is more like a Husky, you will have to groom him less frequently but they will shed.
+If your dog is more like a Poodle, you will need to give his coat a little more grooming and care.
+However, he will shed less.

 Is A Huskydoodle The Right Dog For Me?

-If you aren’t too worried about having a perfect purebred and are happy to accept whatever mix of characteristics and traits a crossbreed dog comes with then the Huskydoodle is perfect.
-It can be a bit of a lottery to see what traits of its parents are most dominant, but both the Siberian Husky and Poodles are great dogs to start with and bred together creates a beautiful ball of mischievous energy that is the Huskydoodle.
+If you aren’t too worried about having a perfect purebred, and you’re happy to accept whatever mix of characteristics and traits a crossbreed dog comes with, then the Huskydoodle is perfect.
+It can be a bit of a lottery to see what traits of its parents are most dominant, but both Siberian Huskies and Poodles are great dogs, and bred together they create beautiful balls of mischievous Huskydoodle energy!
 They also tend to shed a lot less fur and are more hypoallergenic due to their Poodle genes.

 If you don’t have a lot of time to exercise a dog or would be leaving your pet alone for long periods of time then this is not the dog for you.
-This is a breed that needs a lot of exercise – at least sixty minutes every single day!
-They also require a lot of mental stimulation to stop this intelligent and alert dog from getting bored and looking for its own entertainment.
+Huskypoos needs a lot of exercise – at least sixty minutes every single day!
+They also require a lot of mental stimulation to keep from getting bored and getting into mischief!